 King Lajos did not neglect Trencsén Castle.
 Having rebuilt it, he gave it to his daughter, Maria.
 King Lajos received Zsigmond (Sigismund) of Luxembourg in Trencsén castle and they agreed there that Zsigmond would marry Maria.
 Consequently, King Lajos’ candidate for the throne of Hungary was the young Zsigmond.

-When Zsigmond became king of Hungary, he had Trencsén reinforced against the cannons of the heretic Hussites and shortly after he gave it to his queen, Borbála.
+When Zsigmond became king of Hungary, he had Trencsén reinforced against the cannons of the heretic Hussites, and shortly after he gave it to his queen, Borbála.
 Had King Sigismund known what troubles the Bohemian Hussites would stir in his realm he would not have permitted the burning at the stake of Jan Hus in 1415.

 But it was too late: the followers of the church reformer were gaining more and more ground.
 It did not take them much time to reach the walls of Trencsén.
 They did not hesitate to besiege it in 1431, but they were repulsed by the defenders.
 The Czech mercenaries were furious at this and quit the siege.
 On their way home, they set the town on fire burning it down to the ground.

 However, they never gave up and were waiting for their chance.
 Their desire was fulfilled in 1440 when Trencsén came into the possession of the Hussite leader, Jan Giskra.
 He had originally been hired by Queen Erzsébet to aid in her attempts to seize the throne, but the Hussites took themselves into Upper Hungary and soon became their own masters.
-The famous Hunyadi János led many campaigns against them and eventually he managed to get Trencsén back in 1450.
+The famous Hunyadi János led many campaigns against them and eventually, he managed to get Trencsén back in 1450.
 Yet, the Hussites were persistent and were in control of large areas.
 The folks of the Upper Lands suffered a lot because of them.

-King Matthias started staying in Trencsén for longer periods of time and it was his headquarters when he led his campaigns against the Czech and Moravian lands.
+King Matthias started staying in Trencsén for longer periods and it was his headquarters when he led his campaigns against the Czech and Moravian lands.
 Some years later in 1475, he sold Trencsén to Baron Szapolyai for 15,000 gold coins in exchange for his faithful services.
 This sum was considered a very low price and was rather a token payment.
 The castle remained the king`s property and he could buy it back at any time.
 You can read more about the Black Army of King Matthias Corvinus here:

 A heart-breaking legend about the well of the castle dates back to those years.
 (You can read it in my book “33 Castles, Battles, Legends”).
 When Matthias, the last great king of the Hungarians died in 1490, the Szapolyai family left Szepes Castle and moved to Trencsén Castle to live.
 They enlarged the fort and people began to call them “Trencséni” aka Szapolyai of Trencsén.
 Their fame and power grew every day.
 There was no question that their loyalty was much needed by the weak-handed King Ulászló II, who quickly reinforced them in their ownership in 1499.
 It was during this time that the outer walls of the town were built.